dfinity/portal/docs/developer-docs/setup/index.md

-# Setting up development environment
+# Setting up a development environment

 This section covers a set of topics that will help you install the SDK, create a project, configure the execution environment and integrate with populat IDEs.